wangyurzee7/SolegalCopycat/README.md

 We use Mongodb as database, so you should install `mongodb` first.

 Python3 is used in this project.
-You can see python requirements in `requirements.txt`, and use `pip3` to install them.
+You can see requirements for python in `requirements.txt`, and use `pip3` to install them.

 ## How to Run?